Previous dayMarch 27, 2026Next day

 13.2 km---✓ ReviewedUSGS →

-The USGS recorded this magnitude 3.0 earthquake 15 km NNE of Carrizales, Puerto Rico at 22:24 UTC on March 27, 2026.
-At a depth of 13.2 km, the event was shallow crustal.
-The epicenter is at 18.619°, -66.743°.
-The solution has been reviewed by a USGS seismologist and is considered finalized.
+This magnitude 3.0 event was detected 15 km NNE of Carrizales, Puerto Rico on March 27, 2026, with origin time 22:24 UTC.
+The event originated approximately 13.2 km below the surface, classifying it as shallow crustal.
+Geolocation places the event at 18.619°N, -66.743°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M3.0 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-03-27